cpspalding/Python-For-Everybody/README.md

 -Complete Course 1 Programming for Everybody (Getting Started with Python) -Complete Course 2 Python Data Structures
 Success criteria (set of conditions to be satisfied at completion; must be measurable and verifiable, like a test) </br>
-My own application for data retrieval and processing.
+-My own application for data retrieval and processing.
-Weekly work log with screenshots and summaries to demonstrate activity Constraints (externally imposed limitations on system requirements, design, or implementation or on the process used to develop or modify a system) </br>
+-Weekly work log with screenshots and summaries to demonstrate activity Constraints (externally imposed limitations on system requirements, design, or implementation or on the process used to develop or modify a system) </br>
-I will be auditing the course for free so will be able to read and view the course content but not submit projects or earn the certification.
+-I will be auditing the course for free so will be able to read and view the course content but not submit projects or earn the certification.
 Assumptions (things that are accepted as true or as certain to happen, without proof) </br>
-The courses will be available for the duration of the semester.
+-The courses will be available for the duration of the semester.
-I have all required software.
+-I have all required software.
-I can skip the Installing and Using Python units.
+-I can skip the Installing and Using Python units.
 Stakeholders (individuals or organizations having a right, share, claim, or interest in a system or in its possession of characteristics that meet their needs and expectations) </br>
-Professor - for grade
+-Professor - for grade
-Parents - just wanting to make them proud
+-Parents - just wanting to make them proud
-Myself- I got this even though I don't' know anything about computers, YET Perspective Employers - artifact will be added to my student portfolio which could help with getting a job Timelines (for software, a breakdown of high level goals like from the Product Backlog into time-bound smaller, more detailed tasks, like in Sprint Backlogs) </br>
+-Myself- I got this even though I don't' know anything about computers, YET -Perspective Employers - artifact will be added to my student portfolio which could help with getting a job Timelines (for software, a breakdown of high level goals like from the Product Backlog into time-bound smaller, more detailed tasks, like in Sprint Backlogs) </br>
-Chapter One - Why we Program?
+-Chapter One - Why we Program?
 (3 hours)
-Chapter Two: Variables and Expressions (3 hours) Chapter Three: Conditional Code (3 hours)
+-Chapter Two: Variables and Expressions (3 hours) -Chapter Three: Conditional Code (3 hours)
-Chapter Five: Loops and Iteration (3 hours)
+-Chapter Five: Loops and Iteration (3 hours)
-Chapter Four: Functions (2 hours)
+-Chapter Four: Functions (2 hours)
-Chapter Seven: Files (3 hours)
+-Chapter Seven: Files (3 hours)
-Chapter Eight: Lists (3 hours)
+-Chapter Eight: Lists (3 hours)
-Chapter Six: Strings (3 hours)
+-Chapter Six: Strings (3 hours)
-Chapter Nine: Dictionaries (3 hours)
+-Chapter Nine: Dictionaries (3 hours)
-Chapter Ten: Tuples (2 hours)
+-Chapter Ten: Tuples (2 hours)
-Graduation and work on independent program (2 hours) Complete independent program (2 hours)
+-Graduation and work on independent program (2 hours) -Complete independent program (2 hours)